Best settings for new players

 Best next reads

-- Read Maps if rotations feel random or unsafe.
+- Start with the Maps hub if rotations still feel random or unsafe.